nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 dynamic servers or databases, static sites often deliver better performance and reduced energy consumption, contributing to a smaller carbon footprint.

-Static site generators like [11ty](https://www.11ty.dev/), [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/),
-and [Gatsby](https://www.gatsbyjs.com/) streamline the creation of static sites.
 Despite their perceived simplicity, many static sites integrate JavaScript libraries for added functionality, such as handling form submissions via API requests or utilizing serverless services for tasks like live ticket bookings.

 This modular, flexible approach introduces security risks, particularly from third-party services.
 These risks are often underestimated because of the assumption that static sites are inherently safer.